CriusNyx/Util/docs/index.md

 );
 ```

 Or you want to validate that the result of a function is not null before
 assigning it to a field.

 ```cs
 var a = MyClass.From(source).NotNull("a");
 ```

-These methods are useful when creating method chains or defining objects.

 Consider the source code for this language parser.
-The child parsers shouldn't
-return a value if they don't succeed in parsing.
-Therefore, left, equal, or
+If the parser reaches the
+select statement left, equal and right should be defined.
+Therefore, left,
-right returning a null value would indicate that a bug has slipped.
-Using the
+equal, or right returning a null value would indicate that a bug has slipped.
-NotNull method will give the developer a crash with a useful error method if
+Using the NotNull method will give the developer a crash with a useful error if
-the application this bug is introduced during development, rather then letting
+a bug is introduced during development, rather then letting the construction of
-the construction of an invalid object happen and having it crash later.
+an invalid object happen and having it crash later.

 ```cs
 var AssignParser =